ucldc/ucldc-docs/docs/registry/setup.md

 ##Content types
 We are currently able to harvest metadata for digital objects that meet the following criteria:

+- The object must be hosted in a system that provides a display of the metadata and associated digital file(s)
 - The object must be openly available for public viewing, downloading, and/or streaming (depending on the format), within its native context (i.e., from the harvest source).
-- The object must include digital file(s) that users can view and access.
+- The object must have associated digital file(s).
 "Metadata only" records are not currently supported by the UCLDC platform.

 For more information, see [Harvest and Access Policies]({{ site.url }}{{ site.baseurl }}/docs/registry/access-policies/).